r3nor/mullvad-tailscale/README.md

 ## Requirements

-You should [install mullvad](https://mullvad.net/download/) in your system so you have the [mullvad cli](https://mullvad.net/en/help/how-use-mullvad-cli/) command available.
+- [Mullvad](https://mullvad.net/download/) must be installed in your system so you have the [mullvad cli](https://mullvad.net/en/help/how-use-mullvad-cli/) command available.

-You will also neeed `nftables` package installed.
+- Install the `nftables` package.

-Finally, you need `tailscale` with its proper setup.
+- `tailscale` must be installed and configured with its proper setup.

 ## Setup